openxla/shardy/docs/propagation.md

 This `custom_op` has two types for data flow edges: `n` edges each between `return_value_i` (sources) and `y_i` (targets) and `n` edges between `x_i` (sources) and `body_arg_i` (targets).

 When looking up the sharding of an operand of some operation `op`, the partitioner will "flow through" the operation.
 In this case, the sharding of the sources will be determined by the targets.
+In general, the shardings will be propagated between the sources and targets of each data flow edge, similar to the way shardings are propagated between the operands and results of non-data-flow operations.

 ![Schema of the stablehlo optimization barrier.](images/operands.png)